 A woman in her teens should not feel pressured to look a certain way in order to be admitted to the ‘cool gang’ at school.
-Nor should her male friend suffer clinical depression because his acne makes him feel ‘ugly’.
+Nor suffer clinical depression because acne makes her feel ‘ugly’.

 A woman in her thirties should not feel the desperation of a ‘sell by date’ for her beauty.

 A woman in her 50’s does not have to succumb to anyone else’s opinion, of what age-appropriate beauty looks like.

 A woman in her 70's+ should still feel beautiful, relevant and heard.
 Even revered.